Three Common Causes of Hip Pain

 Hip

-Hip Pain is one of the top five reasons patients come to our practice for help.
-Identifying the cause or source of your hip pain is important, because different causes of hip pain are treated differently.
-Whilst there are many potential causes of hip pain, our experience over 10 years reveals that 3 of those causes account for 75-80% of all our patients who write “hip” as their problem on their New Patient Registration Form.
-In this key article we discuss the three most common causes of hip pain we see in our practice, week-in, week-out, as well how physiotherapy can help in each situation.
+Hip Pain is one of the main reasons patients come to our practice for help.
+Identifying the cause of your hip pain is important because different causes of hip pain are treated differently.
+Whilst there are many potential causes of hip pain, our experience helping patients with hip pain for over 12 years tells us that three problems account for the vast majority of patients coming to us for help with their painful hip.
+In this article we discuss the three most common causes of hip pain we see in our practice as well how physiotherapy can help for each.

 1. The Lower Back

 Why are we discussing the lower back in an article about hip pain?
-The reality is that what you think of as your hip is often not your hip joint at all and our experience is that what many patients feel is their hip is actually the very base of their lower back.
-This is especially true if your pain is on one side of your body and you feel it is at the “top of the hip”, near the dimple in your lower back or somewhere in your buttock.
-In addition, there are many cases where your pain may be close to your hip joint but is actually referred pain from your lower back.
+There are two main reasons: Firstly, where you feel pain in your body is not necessarily where the problem is.
+The concept of referred pain applies to the hip, where you may feel pain somewhere in your hip but the problem is actually referred from your lower back.
+Second, what many patients describe as their hip is not actually their hip at all, but often the base of their spine or lower back.
+This is especially true if your pain is on one side of your body and you feel it near the dimple in your lower back or somewhere in your buttock.
 For more information on how we treat lower back pain, read our article by clicking here.

 How do I know if my lower back is causing my hip pain?

-Because of the reasons outlined above, one of the things we must do for every hip pain patient is screen your lower back to see if it could be a source of your pain.
-This involves taking you through some specific movements and 1-2 special tests to rule in or rule out your lower back as a source of pain.
-If we can reproduce your usual “hip” pain by moving or testing your lower back, it means that your lower back is relevant to your hip problem and treatment should begin with the lower back rather than the hip.
+Because of the reasons outlined above, one of the things we must do for every hip pain patient is screen their lower back to see if it could be the source of their pain.
+This process involves asking specific questions about the location of your pain, which activities and positions make you feel worse, your past history and how this current problem came about.
+After taking a thorough history we guide you through a lower back movement screen plus some special tests.
+If we reproduce your usual “hip” pain by moving or testing your lower back, it means that your lower back is relevant to your hip problem and treatment should begin with the lower back rather than the hip.
 Sometimes patients may have two sources of pain – their lower back AND their hip.
-For these patients we need to decide about the relative contribution of both areas to your pain and prioritise which one to treat first.
+For these patients we need to decide which of these two areas is most important and treat that area first.

 2. Hip Osteoarthritis